benjamin-robertson/update_trusted_facts/REFERENCE.md

 Data type: `Boolean`

-Run the plan noop. csr_attributes.yaml will still generated however certificates will not be resigned.
+Run the plan in noop. csr_attributes.yaml will still generated, however certificates will not be resigned.
 Default: false

 Default value: ``false``